Smart Money Is Betting Big In NVDA Options - NVIDIA (NASDAQ:NVDA)

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $100.0 to $187.0 for NVIDIA during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $80.0 to $180.0 for NVIDIA over the last 3 months.

 |Symbol